Title: 255N-YN - Instruction & Classroom Support Technician 2

 Support faculty in the application of best practices through course development, building, delivery, quality assurance, and preparation of materials.

 Use systems thinking and process management to anticipate problems or challenges and propose solutions to address anticipated events.

-Independently problem solve issues that arise in the day-to-day operations and strategic development and implementation of curricular initiatives, seeking guidance from team members, Course Director, or manager of the Office of Curriculum when needed.
+Independently problem solve issues that arise in the day-to-day operations and strategic development and implementation of curricular initiatives, seeking guidance from the Pre-clerkship Curriculum Director, team members, or the Manager of the Office of Curriculum when needed.

 Work closely with members of the Office of Assessment to coordinate all aspects of the MD program implementation.

-Collaborate with other units of the College of Medicine, including but not limited to Education Technology, Assessment and Evaluation, Faculty Development, Accreditation, Compliance, Student Affairs, biomedical sciences and clinical faculty departments for all matters related to curriculum services.
+Collaborate with other units of the College of Medicine, including but not limited to Education Technology, Assessment, Evaluation, Faculty Development, Accreditation, Compliance, Student Affairs, Biomedical Sciences, Nutrition and Exercise Physiology, and clinical faculty departments for all matters related to curriculum services.